TurtlesForever/FinalProjectWebSP/fitness-tracker/README.md

 ## 📌 Features

+For this feature, I used the Autocomplete component from Oruga UI (https://oruga-ui.com/components/Autocomplete.html), which integrates smoothly with Vue 3 and Bulma.
+I implemented it as a friend tagging tool in the post submission form, so users can tag friends when they log a workout or activity.
+The Autocomplete sends asynchronous requests to the server as the user types, returning matching friend suggestions from the database.
+This ensures only relevant data is fetched rather than loading all friend names at once, keeping performance optimized.
+The feature uses a reusable component and is fully functional in the deployed app.

 ✔️ User Authentication — Secure login with JWT and role-based access (User/Admin) ✔️ Personalized Dashboard — Track fitness logs and progress ✔️ Admin Panel — Manage users and exercise types